Vadenoire-ONE/bo.nalog.ru/README.md

 # README.md

-# Python Balance Sheet Downloader for bo.nalog.gov.ru for current and 2023 year
+# Python Balance Sheet Downloader for bo.nalog.gov.ru for Current and 2023 Year